Superannuation Support for Low-Income Earners

 Many people struggle to pay their bills regularly, let alone save for their retirement.
 Though they need all of their income, it is just as important to start saving for their future.
 Lucky for them, the Australian Government provides support for people on low incomes to save for their retirement.

-Here are some ways that you could be eligible to get help from the Government.
+3 ways to get help from the Government

 If you earn less than $37,000 a year, you could receive a refund of the tax paid on your concessional super contributions, up to a maximum of five hundred dollars per year, paid directly into your super account.
 Concessional contributions include your employer’s superannuation guarantee (SG), salary sacrifice and personal deductible contributions.